What Insurance Do Photographers Need?

-Most homeowners insurance policies do quite a good job of providing you with coverage against loss for personal possessions inside your home.
-But outside the home, you may find that your home insurance falls short in providing you with the level of coverage that you need.
+Most home insurance policies do quite a good job of providing coverage against loss for personal possessions inside the home.

-A good example of this can be found with cameras and camera equipment.
-Since a camera is used most often outside the home, you will be much more exposed to losses such as theft, breakage and water damage which may not be covered under your standard homeowners insurance policy or may only be insured with very limited coverage.
+Since a camera is used most often outside the home, you will be much more exposed to losses such as theft, breakage and water damage which may not be covered under your standard homeowners insurance policy.
+And if you do receive coverage, it will usually be very limited.

-In addition to this, if you use your camera for business use such as because you are a professional photographer, then in most cases, you will find that your home insurance provides you with no coverage at all because business uses tend to be excluded from personal policies.
+In addition to this, if you use your camera for business use such as because you are a professional photographer, then in most cases, you will find that your home insurance provides you with no coverage because business uses tend to be excluded from personal policies.

 Do You Need Camera Insurance?

-Insuring High Value Cameras
+Insuring High Value Photographic Equipment

 The other option would be to take out special perils coverage.
 This will not only protect your camera against virtually all forms of loss or damage, but will also cover all your personal property as well.

 If you choose to list your camera under your home insurance policy rather than taking out special perils coverage, you will have the added advantage of having no deductibles on claims.
-And if you use your camera for business use, this will be the only insurance option available to you.
+And if you use your camera for business use, then this will be the only option available to you.

-Coverage Policies
+Coverage Policies For Photographers

-Most insurance companies offer either amateur or professional policies depending on what you use your photographic equipment for.
-Each of these policies will cover you against different types of risks, although in general, the professional policy will provide you with the most coverage but also at the greatest cost.
+Each of these policies will cover you against different types of risks, although in general, the professional policy will provide the most coverage but also at the greatest cost.

 However, this doesn’t necessarily mean that your photographic equipment cannot be fully protected under an amateur policy, as it is usually possible to insure yourself against extra risks by adding them onto your policy as an option.

-So if you are not a professional photographer but still have a reasonably valuable camera, then taking out amateur camera insurance is probably your best option and then extending that policy as you see fit.
+So if you are not a professional photographer, but still have a reasonably valuable camera, then taking out amateur camera insurance is probably your best option and then extending that policy as you see fit.

 You should therefore provide your insurance company with details on the following if requested: